winningproduct/learn-portal/content/5-build/12-product-pricing-plan.md

 published: false
 title: "Product Pricing Plan"
 metaTitle: "Product Pricing Plan | WP"
 metaDescription: "Define the strategy to bill customers.
-Clearly communicate your strategy such as price/feature tiers and pay as you go"
+Communicate your strategy such as price/feature tiers and pay as you go"

 metaTags:
   - Build